31 May 2023

 Property Taxes

 Property taxes are cantonal or communal taxes on land and buildings.
-There are payable by individuals and legal entities who are recorded in the land register as the owners or users (usufructuaries) of a property.
+They are payable by individuals and legal entities who are registered in the land register as the owners or users (usufructuaries) of a property.

-Generally, the tax is calculated on the full taxable value of the property, i.e. without taking account of any related debts or mortgages.
-The property is taxed at its location irrespective of where the owner lives.
+Generally, the tax is calculated on the full taxable value of the property, i.e. without taking account any related debts or mortgages.
+The property is taxed at its location irrespective of the owner’s residence.

-Several cantons have decided not to levy this tax (e.g. Zurich, Zug).
-The remaining cantons apply a variety of systems (the rates are around 1-3‰).
+Several cantons have abolished this tax (e.g. Zurich, Zug).
+The remaining cantons apply a variety of systems, with rates generally ranging from 1 to 3‰.

 Personal Tax